sohmc/php-mysqli/README.md

 The PHP image created by Docker is released via the MIT license.
 Likewise, the php-mysqli image created by this repository is also released via the MIT license.

 All code written within and maintained within `.github/workflows/` and `ci/` directories are released via AGPL 3.0.

+# Future of this repository

+On January 1, 2026 (yes, that's twenty-twenty six), this repo will be set to be archived.
+I have migrated my work to nodejs and do not need this image anymore.
+If you wish to continue these builds, please feel free to let me know and I'd be happy to migrate the repo to you.